dusty-nv/jetson-inference/docs/pytorch-collect.md

           $ v4l2-ctl --list-formats-ext
           ```

-Below are example commands for launching the tool
+Below are some example commands for launching the tool:

 ``` bash
 $ camera-capture                          # using default MIPI CSI camera (1280x720)